Solcast/howto-pandas/README.md

 from solcast_frames.latlng import LatLng from solcast_frames.radiationframehandler import RadiationFrameHandler from solcast_frames.powerframehandler import PowerFrameHandler

+plt.interactive(False) # Turn this off to create plots
 ```

 These following python classes are now available to use `LatLng`, `RadiationFrameHandler`, `PowerFrameHandler`